musaib-js/yourfrienddtwitterpostanalyser/README.md

 # Depression, Stress and Anxiety Estimation Using AI

-This repository contains the code of Detecting Signs of Depression from Social Media Text using AI
+This repository contains the code of Detecting Signs of Depression from Social Media Text using AI.
+It is a part of our project - YourFriendd - An Online Depression, Stress and Anxiety Estimation cum Mental Health Consultation Platform.
+The actual project is still under development, the part of estimation stress using social media posts has been completed till date.

 ## Task description